Sayyad Aran: Biography

 In 1990, he was appointed chief of the Department of Public Education in Imishli, but he was dismissed from the post after no more than one year.

-On 2 January 1991 he relocated from Imishli to Baku where he initially worked in "Elm" newspaper where he became head of department.
+On 2 January 1991, he relocated from Imishli to Baku where he initially worked in "Elm" newspaper where he became head of department.
 From 1992 to 1995, he became the first deputy editor of the "Səs" (Voice) newspaper.

-Since 2001, he worked as the Dean of the Journalism Faculty of Azerbaijan University.
+In 2001–2006, he worked as the dean of the Faculty of Journalism of Azerbaijan International University.